-Brand Names/ Logos & Graphics Visible brand names/logos (other than official MICS official MICS team logos) must be small enough to b the hand, except for outerwear worn outside school Clothing may not contain any type of graphics other logos/brand names or official MICS graphics. e covered by l buildings.
-Clothing may not contain any type of graphics other than clothing logos/brand names, officia MICS graphics and neutral graphics related to a college/university or official military branch. pants, a Dress Code Restricti c or similar clothing (warm-ups, sweatpants, yoga athletic joggers, etc.) unless worn for Physical cion (see below). • Skirts and with shoul dresses/tunics that do not reach the finger tips ders relaxed and arms and hands fully extended orts that do not reach the middle of the fingers Clothin otherw Clothin be wor require Tops th bras, ca backs.
-Bottom be secu ng with rips and holes that reveal a student's skin. ng with rips and holes that reveal a student's skin. ng that is baggy or sagging (falling off or down) or vise allows for concealed items. ng that is skin-tight is not permitted.
-Leggings may rn under shorts or dresses/tunics, provided length ements are met. hat expose underwear (eg, bras, bralettes, bandeau ami bras, etc), chests/cleavage, waists, shoulders or hs that expose underwear or waists.
-Bottoms must ured at the waistline, not allowing them to sag, less of whether or not the shirt covers the waistline. with shoul extended.
-Clothing mexpose un not meet of Sleepwear clothing.
-Bedroom set Hats, head Non-preso Traditional Iders relaxed and with arms and hands fully naterials (loose weave, mesh, lace, etc.) that derwear or other garments underneath that do other requirements. and similar types of overly casual or unkempt slippers, flip flops, and slides. coverings, and hoods when inside any building. ription eyewear when inside any building. il-style bandanas (paisley pattern on solid color) e worn or made visible.
-Belts m the wa nay be required if bottoms cannot remain secured at istline on their own.
-Any other items related to student appearance that may e learning environment or be considered unsafe.
-Physical ed dress code g appropriate Field trips Game day a s or Potential Exceptions: lucation classes: Students must wear athletic clothin guidelines, except for requirements related to length, of e for the physical education learning environment. are an extension of the regular school day; all regular attire: All student athletes are required to wear profesuntil entry into the locker room to change for the game s's game. color, and brand dress code guide ssional attire as c names/logos.
-Length of athletic shorts must be lines apply, unless designated otherwise. lirected by the athletic department for the entire Spirit days official MICS down pass in throughout Spirit week each day. will occur on the last school day of the week, as well a S spirit shirts or shirts from MICS-approved spirit pac may wear traditional denim shorts, skirts/skorts or pa the week. k (occurring once or twice a year) descriptions will spo ks.
-Elementary a ants.
-High school ecify the attire ar nd middle school students who purchase a dress students may wear traditional denim nd potential dress code variations permitted bl and off campus activities: All students participatin of the handbook, including the dress code above.
-Durin - - enforced at the discretion of school leadership.
+Brand Visible brand names/logos (other than official MICS logos or Clothing may not contain any type of graphics Names/ official MICS team logos) must be small enough to be covered by other than clothing logos/brand names, official Logos & the hand, except for outerwear worn outside school buildings.
+MICS graphics and neutral graphics related to Graphics a college/university or official military branch.
+Clothing may not contain any type of graphics other than clothing logos/brand names or official MICS graphics.

+Dress Code Restrictions for All Students

+- Athletic or similar clothing (warm-ups, sweatpants, yoga pants, athletic joggers, etc.) unless worn for Physical Education (see below). - Clothing with rips and holes that reveal a student's skin. - Clothing that is baggy or sagging (falling off or down) or otherwise allows for concealed items. - Clothing that is skin-tight is not permitted.
+Leggings may be worn under shorts or dresses/tunics, provided length requirements are met. - Tops that expose underwear (eg, bras, bralettes, bandeau bras, cami bras, etc), chests/cleavage, waists, shoulders or backs - Bottoms that expose underwear or waists.
+Bottoms must be secured at the waistline, not allowing them to sag, regardless of whether or not the shirt covers the waistline.
+Belts may be required if bottoms cannot remain secured at the waistline on their own.

+- Skirts and dresses/tunics that do not reach the finger tips with shoulders relaxed and arms and hands fully extended. - Shorts/skorts that do not reach the middle of the fingers with shoulders relaxed and with arms and hands fully extended. - Clothing materials (loose weave, mesh, lace, etc.) that expose underwear or other garments underneath that do not meet other requirements. - Sleepwear and similar types of overly casual or unkempt clothing. - Bedroom slippers, flip flops, and slides. - Hats, head coverings, and hoods when inside any building. - Non-prescription eyewear when inside any building. - Traditional-style bandanas (paisley pattern on solid color) may not be worn or made visible. - Any other items related to student appearance that may disrupt the learning environment or be considered unsafe.

+Exceptions or Potential Exceptions:

+Physical education classes: Students must wear athletic clothing and athletic shoes.
+Athletic clothing must follow all applicable dress code guidelines, except for requirements related to length, color, and brand names/logos.
+Length of athletic shorts must be appropriate for the physical education learning environment.

+Field trips are an extension of the regular school day; all regular dress code guidelines apply, unless designated otherwise.
+Game day attire: All student athletes are required to wear professional attire as directed by the athletic department for the entire school day until entry into the locker room to change for the game.
+Any student not meeting this expectation is rendered ineligible for that day's game.

+Spirit days will occur on the last school day of the week, as well as on other designated days.
+All students are encouraged to wear official MICS spirit shirts or shirts from MICS-approved spirit packs.
+Elementary and middle school students who purchase a dress down pass may wear traditional denim shorts, skirts/skorts or pants.
+High school students may wear traditional denim throughout the week.

+Spirit week (occurring once or twice a year) descriptions will specify the attire and potential dress code variations permitted each day.

+After school and off campus activities: All students participating in after school and off campus activities are subject to all provisions of the handbook, including the dress code above.
+During after school and off campus activities, the dress code may be enforced at the discretion of school leadership.